Dog-Face-Development/Bars/README.md

 ## Releases
 The current release is 1.5.
 The next release, version 1.6 is coming out soon with the following features:
-- Bug Fixes
+- Bug and Issue fixes
-- Issue Fixes
+- Documentation update
+- Creation of new website
-- Updated documentation
+- Travis-CI integration
-- Easier difficulty (Could also be released in Version 2.0)
-- Touch screen interface controls (Could also be released in Version 2.0)
-- (MAYBE) Difficulty settings (Could also be released in Version 2.0)

 Your Pull Requests for new features are always welcome!
 Look to see some of your suggestions in upcoming updates.